gmove-io/account.tech/README.md

 1. **Multisig**: Core module managing the multisig and proposals.
 It handles the creation of multisig wallets, adding and removing members, and managing proposals for executing actions.

-2. **Config**: Enables the modification of multisig settings such as member addition or removal and threshold changes.
+2. **Config**: Enables the modification of multisig settings such as member addition or removal, threshold changes and name update.

 3. **Owned**: Manages access to objects owned by the multisig, allowing them to be withdrawn or borrowed through proposals.